tdietzel/NumberToWords/README.md

 - [Contact](#contact)

 ## About
-The primary functionality of the application is to convert a given number into its word representation.
+Using the previous repository [Number_To_Words](https://github.com/tdietzel/Number_To_Words) to convert the project into using ASP.NET CORE.

 ## Technologies Used
 - **Language**: C#